Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 More than anything, I’ve always wanted to be able to connect with others and provide support and conversation about the real life things we encounter.
 As I get older, I realize I need this platform to be something more than a gallery of “pretty” photos.
 Let’s dig deep.
-Let’s be honest and let’s work together to make this community stronger.— Marina Laswick
+Let’s be honest and let’s work together to make this community stronger.

 Elizabeth Wheeland ... is distinguishable for her striking beauty and wild mane, earning her a spot as a finalist in Love Magazine’s #loveme17 talent search at just 16 years old.
 Thrust into the spotlight and drawing the eye of many within the industry, she was subsequently photographed by Kendall Jenner, an honor few can say they’ve had.
 Wheeland is now dipping her toes into film, transforming her role from audience to actor.

-As stated in the quote above, Elizabeth pursues ways to further her career, one of which is finding film roles for herself positioning her as an actress in addition to being a model, with her most recent work as the lead role in the short film "Collapse".
+As stated in the quote above, Elizabeth pursues ways to further her career, one of which is finding film roles for herself, positioning her as an actress as well as a model, including playing the lead role in the short film Collapse.

 So if there's one thing you should follow Elizabeth for, it's her continuous pursuit of improving her craft.
 It may be one thing to keep rehashing the same thing because you're good at it, but it's entirely more commendable to step out of your comfort zone and try to develop your career in methods you might not be familiar or comfortable with, which is exactly what Elizabeth is doing.

 Most people look at the skull as something negative, something related to death—which it is—but the Day of the Dead culture sees the skull as a symbol celebrating the life of the deceased.
-It’s a positive reminder of what happens to us and what we will become.— Butch Locsin
+It’s a positive reminder of what happens to us and what we will become.

 Go Forth and Discover!